-- minimum medical expense benefit of \$50,000 - minimum repatriation expense benefit of \$7,500 - minimum medical evacuation benefit of \$10,000
+- minimum medical expense benefit of \$50,000 - minimum repatriation expense benefit of \$7,500 - minimum medical evacuation benefit of \$10,000 - Coverage of treatment for preexisting medical conditions

 Students requesting exemption from the group plan are required to submit details of insurance coverage to the Office of International Programs upon arrival at Clarion University.
 Details must be written in English and include the following information: company name and address, phone and fax numbers; complete name of policy holder and identification number, if assigned; effective date of coverage and expiration date of coverage; and policy benefits (as described above).